Properties and custom properties

 3. Select Vertical ellipsis next to the property.

-1. The Delete (custom property) dialogue appears when the property is still in use.
-Follow these steps to remove the references:
+When the Delete (custom property) dialogue appears and shows the property is still in use, do the following:

 1. Review the environments where the property is being used.

-2. Verify that deletion is blocked; the Delete option is disabled until all references are removed.
+4. Note that the Delete option is disabled until all references are removed.

 Flag is scoped to an application